Atlanta Defective Tires Attorneys

 A defective tire can cause sudden tread/belt separation and/or a sudden change in tire pressure, which can cause a driver to lose control of their vehicle.
 This not only puts the driver of the out of control vehicle in danger but any other motorist, pedestrian or bicyclist in the vicinity as well.

 A Tire Manufacturer's Responsibility

 - Provide accurate specifications for tires (such as tire pressure, or psi).

 Tire manufactures, however, are in the business of making money, and sometimes believe that it is profitable to manufacture low quality, unsafe tires.
 A tire manufacturer may use lesser quality materials because they are cheaper, hire inexperienced or inadequately trained workers and assign specifications that make the tire appropriate for a wider range of vehicles.
 If the manufacturer's specifications are not correct, the chances of tread separation and tire blowout increase, which can make an auto accident near inevitable.
 If a tire manufacturer sells a defectively made or designed tire and tire failure occurs, the tire manufacturer may be held liable for any accident injuries that result.

 What Tire Recalls Teach Us

 There have been several tire safety announcements and tire recalls in recent years, most notably the Firestone tire recall of 2000.
 These recalls and announcements have put a spotlight on the dangers of faulty tire design and manufacturing.
-If you or a loved one has been injured in a car accident that was caused by a defective tire, the experienced Atlanta vehicle defect lawyers at The Law Offices of Wayne Grant, P.C., may be able to help.
+If you or a loved one has been injured in a car accident that was caused by a defective tire, the experienced Atlanta vehicle defect lawyers at Grant Law Office, may be able to help.
 Contact us today to learn more about your potential claim at (866) 249-5513 or (404) 995-3955.